nb-kb/Epischema-Theory/readme.txt

 ├── /contributions    # Guidelines for contributing and submitting ideas └── /discussions      # Active discussions and unresolved questions

-## License
-This project is open-source under the [MIT License](LICENSE), encouraging free use, adaptation, and collaboration.

 ## Contact
 For questions or feedback, reach out via GitHub Issues or directly at disco.wizard.music@gmail.com